 Predictive performance, as evaluated at 293 independent validation sites, was satisfactory.
-Figure 3 shows for the validation set measured ECEC in 0-20 cm plotted against the predictions.
-The solid line of the loess scatterplot smoother (Cleveland, 1979) is close to the 1:1 line indicating absence of conditional bias.
+Figure 3 shows measured ECEC in 0-20 cm plotted against the predictions for the validation set.
+The solid line of the loess scatter plot smoother (Cleveland, 1979) is close to the 1:1 line, indicating the absence of conditional bias.
 This was confirmed by small marginal BIAS measures (Table 3).
-BIAS2-to-MSE ratio was small for both log-transformed and original data (1.2 and 0.7 %, respectively). robRMSE (0.411 log mmolc kg-1) was somewhat smaller than RMSE (0.471 log mmolc kg-1) indicating
+The BIAS-to-MSE ratio was small for both log-transformed and original data (1.2 and 0.7%, respectively).
+The robRMSE (0.411 log mmolc kg-1) was somewhat smaller than RMSE (0.471 log mmolc kg-1), indicating that a few outlying ECEC observations were not particularly well predicted.
+The RMSE computed with the back-transformed predictions of the validation set (74.9 mmolc kg-1) was also larger than its robust counterpart robRMSE (55.3 mmolc kg-1).
+Judged by SSmse calculated for the independent validation data, the model ex-